-Here is a full list of the books in the Bible, along with the number of chapters and verses in each one.
+Here’s a complete list of books in the Bible with the number of chapters and verses in each.

 The Bible: A Source of Wisdom